While London has taken pedestrianisation off the agenda, Brussels has created since 2015 one of the largest car-free zones in Europe.

 10. De Certeau, Michel, The Practice of Everyday Life, Berkeley-Los Angeles, University of California, 1984, p.
 97.

-11. see Museo del Camminare, URL: http://www.museodelcamminare.org/progetti/passeggiata_italiana/pdf/The%20Italian%20Promenade.pdf
+11. see Museo del Camminare, URL: https://www.museodelcamminare.org/progetti/passeggiata_italiana/pdf/The%20Italian%20Promenade.pdf

 12. Salami, Jasmine, Piétonnier au centre de Bruxelles: des pour mais surtout des contre, RTBF, 26 June 2015, URL: https://www.rtbf.be/info/dossier/tout-savoir-sur-le-nouveau-pietonnier-bruxellois/detail_pietonnier-au-centre-de-bruxelles-des-pour-mais-surtout-des-contre?id=9007151